 - using site analytics to tailor digital marketing campaigns to the needs of the client.

-He has been with Clickr Media for over five years and has made the agency one of the top digital marketing solution providers in Singapore.
-Jack can help you to strategise, execute, understand the numbers, and optimise your site for success.
+He has been with Clickr Media for over five years and has made the agency a successful digital marketing solution provider in Singapore.
+Jack can help you to strategize, execute, understand the numbers, and optimize your site for success.

 Lily Chia – Atomz

 Lily Chia is the founder of Atomz – a creative design agency.
-He also founded Carbon Interactive, a leading digital marketing agency in Singapore.
+She also founded Carbon Interactive, a digital marketing agency in Singapore.
 She formerly worked as the senior manager of BizArts Creative, having served as the senior officer of the Singapore Economic Development Board.

-Lily Chia has proved to be more than an SEO consultant.
-She is a leader who can consolidate a whole team of marketers and digital specialists with one common goal – steering your business to success.
+Lily Chia has proved to be a competent SEO consultant.
+She is also a leader who can helm a team of marketers and digital specialists with one common goal – steering your business to profits.
 Follow Lily Chia on Linkedin.

 Sherwin Seow – Clickworkz

-Sherwin Seow has been helping businesses in Singapore build targeted audiences and traffic using sustainable SEO and social media marketing strategies.
-Through his agency, Sherwin helps businesses leapfrog the search engine ladder and conjure strategic plans to help them maintain their place at the top.
+Sherwin Seow has been helping businesses in Singapore build targeted audiences and traffic using SEO and social media marketing strategies.
+Through his agency, Sherwin helps businesses climv the search engine ladder and conjure strategic plans to help them maintain their place in rankings.

 He’s currently serving as the director of sales at Clickworkz and the business development manager at Lins Advertising and Marketing Ltd. Follow Sherwin Seow on Linkedin here: https://www.linkedin.com/in/sherwin-seow-793aa514/?originalSubdomain=sg.